rohanshanavas/Student-Residences-Allocation-System/README.md

 ## Project Overview

-To simplify the overall process of hostel room allocation, we developed this web application which will be beneficial for both students and the hostel administrators.
+To simplify the overall process of hostel room allocation, this web application was developed, which will be beneficial for both students and hostel administrators.
 The application ensures a transparent and efficient room allocation process.

 ## Technologies Used